-The committee comprises four independent Non-executive Directors; Darren Pope (“Chair”), Geeta Gopalan, Paul Coby and Tim Wade and the Board Chairman (“Chairman”), David Bennett.
+The committee comprises four independent Non-executive Directors; Darren Pope (“Chair”), Geeta Gopalan, Elena Novokreshchenova and Tim Wade and the Board Chairman (“Chairman”), David Bennett.

 More information on the Remuneration Committee’s role and responsibilities can be found in the Remuneration Committee Charter.

 The remuneration for all Material Risk Takers (“MRT”), as captured under the regulatory regimes impacting the Group, noted below, is approved by the Committee.

 The VMUK Group operates common Remuneration Committees across VMUK and Clydesdale Bank PLC (“CB”), covering their regulated subsidiaries.
-This is supported by a Prudential Regulation Authority (PRA) Governance Direction which modifies certain Ring-fenced Bodies Rulebook rules, allowing the Chair of the Remuneration Committee be the same for VMUK, CB and VM.
+This is supported by a Prudential Regulation Authority (PRA) Governance Direction which modifies certain Ring-fenced Bodies Rulebook rules, allowing the Chair of the Remuneration Committee be the same for VMUK and CB.

 The Group appoints an independent remuneration consultant as advisor to the Committee on remuneration design and compliance with regulatory guidance.
 During 2022, the Committee took advice from PricewaterhouseCoopers LLP (PwC).
 The contractual terms for independent third parties are governed by the Group Procurement Policy.